LiamHz/liamhz.github.io/md-blog/leaving-tech-to-pursue-art.md

 - Creating meaningful impact on the world
 - Becoming someone both themselves and others will admire

-Moving to a more meaningful sub-industry of tech (e.g. bio-tech)

 **Money**: I grew up poor, but I don’t particularly care about making money.
 Beyond paying for rent and groceries I don’t have many material desires.
 The past two years I worked at an AI hedge fund in San Francisco, found myself surrounded by millionaires, and saw that they weren't notably happier than my broke college friends.
 I really enjoy creating things, and know that this will be true for the next few decades, so working a soulless job to retire early doesn't appeal to me.

 **Founder**: I need to learn more, and experience more of the world before I’m capable of bringing a meaningful vision of the world into reality.
 The problems I’m currently able to solve (CRMs, tools for developers etc) aren't problems that I care about.

-**Moving to a new sub-industry**: Working in longevity is a common aspiration for people in tech who want to accomplish meaningful work while staying in tech.
-But if you want to do more than technical grunt work, you have to deeply study that field for years.
-Most people who are already working aren't willing to shoulder the financial, social, and spiritual challenges that switching industries entails.

-The last option is something I could see myself doing.
-But I also want to get out of the bubble I currently live in and experience new ways of living.
+I also want to get out of the bubble I currently live in and experience new ways of living.

 I've been immersed in tech since I started high school.
-It’s shaped what I value in myself and others (analytical thinking and raw intelligence), what I think about (abstract issues and systems), and how I think about these things (optimizing for outcomes).
+It’s shaped what I value in myself and others (raw analytical thinking), what I think about (abstract issues and systems), and how I think about these things (optimizing for outcomes).

-I think there’s a lot of merit to the “tech way of life”.
+I think there’s a lot of merit to the "tech way of life".
 But I also want to try living with different values (kindness and creativity), think about different things (history, culture, and art), and change how I think about these things (emotions and aesthetics).

+To make a successful career change, you have to go all-in, rather than just chipping away in the evenings.
+The worst case with this approach is that I become really good at something I love, don't enjoy the industry, and go back to my previous career for money.

 Like everybody, I grew up with a secret unspoken belief that way deep down I was different from everyone else.
 That I would go on to achieve great things with my life.
 I’m 20 years old, and if the rest of my 20s went by in a blur of startups and ever increasing salary -- I’d feel like I had wasted my potential.

-Maybe I'm naive and art isn't the answer.
-But my worst case is I become really good at something I love, don't enjoy the industry, and go back to my previous career for money.

 "I'm just afraid that if I died today, then my life would have amounted to nothing" - Soul, Pixar